eosnetworkfoundation/grant-framework/applications/eosreddit2.md

 - **Contact Email:** veronica14diazdiaz@gmail.com
 - **Website:** (https://eosvision.io/)

-> ⚠️ *The combination of your GitHub account submitting the application and the EOS account address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview
 Educate and inform the world of cryptocurrencies about the latest events on EOS and its technological improvements, generate active use of Reddit by promoting the adoption of EOS, promoting the different content of interest to users on Reddit and Facebook.